-At Zion Recovery, we believe that they only true path to recovery is spiritual awakening and psychic change.
+At Zion Healing Center, we believe that they only true path to recovery is spiritual awakening and psychic change.
 We offer a Spiritual Rehabilitation Approach.
 Addicted individuals who have or gain spirituality through our approach have an untapped resource at their fingertips and they might not even know it.
 A Spiritual based recovery program is an specific and very well put together drug and alcohol rehabilitation process that essentially approaches the problem of addiction from a spiritual point of view first, then from a physical, and psychological point of view second.

 Why Spiritual Based Rehabilitation Works: